2013 New Jersey Marathon

 It was a perfect day for a marathon and possibly a new personal best (PB) time.
 We had great weather with temperatures in the mid-40s at the start.
 Although we had some wind, it was much less than I had expected for the NJ Marathon which has a significant portion that runs parallel with the ocean.
-I was healthy, my training went well, and it is a flat course which made me believe something special might happen as I got ready for my 13th marathon on Sunday.
+I was healthy, my training went well, and it is a flat course that which made me believe something special might happen as I got ready for my 13th marathon on Sunday.
 However it didn’t go as planned….. or did it?

 Learning More from Mistakes than Successes